 The dialect of English spoken in the northern English city of Liverpool (and closely surrounding areas) has several phonological characteristics which set it apart from its neighbours.
-Later in this article, it will be necessary to describe aspects of LE segmental phonology in some detail, but we focus here on one of these characteristics which enables our central descriptive focus: unlike most varieties of English, LE has dorsal fricatives.
-After a brief description of the variety in general, we explain the source of these fricatives.
+Later in this article, it will be necessary to describe aspects of LE segmental phonology in some detail, but we focus here on one of these characteristics which enables our

-The variety that we consider is typically described as 'Liverpool English' (as we do here) or 'Merseyside English' (after the conurbation of which Liverpool is part).
+The variety that we consider here is typically referred to in linguistics as 'Liverpool English' (as we do here) or 'Merseyside English' (after the conurbation of which Liverpool is part).
 Colloquially it is known as 'Scouse'.
-LE ranks high in studies of people's awareness of distinct dialect areas in Britain (Montgomery 2007a, 2012).
+LE ranks high in studies of people's awareness of distinct dialect areas in Britain, such as Montgomery (2007a, 2012).
 It usually fares badly in studies of sociolinguistic stigma (Coupland & Bishop 2007, Montgomery 2007b), but there is evidence that it ranks higher in certain positive characteristics, such as 'friendliness' (Watson & Clark 2015).
 Despite its social status, Watson (2006, 2007a) argues that LE is not taking part in dialect levelling to the same degree as many other varieties of English, showing that it has high local covert prestige.
-Watson & Clark (2017) find that levelling is still generally resisted in Liverpool (with the exception of TH-fronting, for which they find some evidence of geographical diffusion into LE).
-Furthermore, Trudgill (1999) assumes it will be the centre of a future dialect region of England.
+Watson & Clark (2017) find that levelling is still generally resisted in Liverpool (with the exception of TH-fronting for which they find some evidence of geographical diffusion into LE).
+Furthermore, Trudgill (1999) assumes that it will be the centre of a future dialect region of England.
 In a similar vein, McNeill (2009) surveyed 402 future education students from six establishments in Merseyside and found that 64% believe that an accent gives a sense of belonging, and that 76% believe Liverpudlians are proud of LE even outside of Liverpool.
-A fair amount of previous linguistic work has considered the variety in various ways, including Knowles (1973), de Lyon (1981), Honeybone (2001, 2007), Sangster (2001), Watson (2006, 2007a, 2007b, 2007c), Marotta & Barth (2005), Pace-Sigge (2010), Watson & Clark (2015), Cardoso (2011, 2015), Crowley (2012), Honeybone & Watson (2013), and Juskan (2016, 2017).
+A fair amount of previous linguistic work has considered the variety in various ways, including Knowles (1973), de Lyon (1981), Honeybone (2001, 2007), Sangster (2001), Watson (2006, 2007a, 2007b, 2007c), Marotta & Barth (2005), Pace-Sigge (2010), Watson & Clark (2011), Cardoso (2011, 2015), Crowley (2012), Honeybone & Watson (2013), Juskan (2016, 2017), and Honeybone, Watson & van Eyndhoven (2017).

-There are clear contact-related explanations for some of the phonological characteristics that set LE apart from neighbouring varieties, which Honeybone (2007), in part following Knowles (1973), links to new-dialect formation in the nineteenth-century, related to some of the principles of such contact effects that Trudgill (1986, 2004) proposes (see Crowley 2012 for an alternative view of the timeline and ways in which linguistic contact played out in LE, and Cardoso 2015 for a rebuttal of Crowley's points).
+There are clear contact-related explanations for some of the phonological characteristics that set LE apart from neighbouring varieties, which Honeybone (2007), in part following Knowles (1973), links to a scenario of new-dialect formation in the nineteenth-century, related to some of the principles of such contact effects that Trudgill (1986, 2004) proposes (see Crowley 2012 for an alternative view of the timeline and ways in which linguistic contact played out in LE, and Cardoso 2015 for a rebuttal of Crowley's points).
 Some of the variety's other characteristics are, naturally, due to endogenous developments, and we consider one of these in this article.
-We are not aware of any possible exogenous source for the pattern that is our major focus (in sections 4 and 5) in any lect which was involved in the development of LE (nor indeed are we aware of any phonological phenomenon with identical patterning in any language).
+We are not aware of any possible exogenous source for the pattern that is our major focus in sections 4 and 5 in any lect which was involved in the development of LE (nor indeed are we aware of any phonological phenomenon with identical patterning in any language).